rokath/trice/docs/TriceUserGuide.md

   ![x](./ref/0-16-32BitTimeStamps.jpg)

 - The trice tool `-ts*` CLI switches allow customization.
 With `-hs off` host time stamps are suppressed.
-- It is also possible to use the (time) stamp option not for timestamps but for any values, like addresses or a voltage or for different time bases.
+- It is also possible to use the stamp option not for time stamps but for any values, like addresses or a voltage or a random number.

 _Hint:_ I usually have the 32-bit timestamp as millisecond counter and the 16-bit timestamp as systick counter to measure short execution times.